micronaut-projects/presentations/Greach-2018.md

 ![original](images/oci-big-center-bottom-bg.png)

 # [FIT] Launching the Micro Future
-> Groovy, Grails and Project Particle
+> Groovy, Grails and the Micro Future
 -- by Graeme Rocher

 ---